Annual hard waste collection

 Find your hard waste collection date

-If your property is eligible, you will receive a pamphlet in your mailbox 2 weeks before your collection date.
+If your property is eligible, you will receive a pamphlet in your mailbox 2 weeks before your collection date, with instructions and what can and can't be collected.

-How much to put out
+How much you can put out

 For safety, each item must be:

-• less than 1.5m long
+• less than 1.5m long (not including mattresses and soft furniture)

 • less than 1m high